 "I already have a well established and successful sheet training plan using tabs, standard notation, technique instruction and grades.
 How I would best incorporate Yousician?"

 It's great that you have built up all these resources already.
 Yousician can be a great addition to your existing tools & practices.

 Your students wouldn't have to go through the Yousician syllabus - of course they’re welcome to use any or all of it if desired, but if you’re using another syllabus then that’s great too.
 Instead, the core idea with Yousician is that it’s a massive library of high-quality, engaging, interactive, searchable content, which can be used in a wide variety of ways.

-For example, in the "Songs" tab you’ll find playlists of songs in a wide range of genres and techniques, all organised by difficulty level.
-This makes it easy to supplement your existing syllabus, and provide plenty of great content for say an intermediate metal player, or a beginner who needs extra work on their cowboy chords, etc.
+For example, in the Songs tab you’ll find playlists of songs in a wide range of genres and techniques, all organised by difficulty level.
+This makes it easy to supplement your existing syllabus, and provide plenty of great content for say an intermediate player, or a beginner who needs extra practice.